frank-chris/ImageTextRetrieval/README.md

 Cross-Modal Projection Learning includes Cross-Modal Pro-jection Matching (CMPM) loss for learning discriminative image-text embeddings.
 This novel image-text matching loss minimizesthe relative entropy between the projection distributions and thenormalized matching distributions.

 #### Modified Deep CMPL
-We modified the Deep Cross-Modal Projection Learning modelby using the EfficientNet [17] architecture instead of MobileNet[6] as the image feature extractor.
-EfficientNet is a recently pro-posed convolutional neural architecture which outperforms otherstate-of-the-art convolutional neural networks both in terms ofefficiency and accuracy
+We modified the Deep Cross-Modal Projection Learning modelby using the EfficientNet architecture instead of MobileNet as the image feature extractor.
+EfficientNet is a recently pro-posed convolutional neural architecture which outperforms other state-of-the-art convolutional neural networks both in terms of efficiency and accuracy.

 <br>